CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Evaluation

 As we mentioned before, the observed reliability data are sparse in practice, because each user usually invokes only a small set of services out all of them.
 To simulate the data sparsity in our experiments, we randomly remove the entries from the data matrix $R$ in our dataset, so that each user only keeps a few available historical reliability records.
 We use the remaining data for model construction and the removed values for accuracy evaluation.
 Specifically, we vary the data density from 5\% to 25\% at a step increase of 5\%.
 Data density = 5\%, for example, indicates that each user invokes only 5\% of the services, and each service is invoked by 5\% of the users.
 For \textit{Hybrid} and \textit{CLUS}, we employ the executable program with its parameters provided in~\cite{SilicDS13}.
 For \textit{PMF}, we carefully tune the parameters and set $d = 2$ and $\lambda=0.01$ with best accuracy results.
 To make \textit{CARP} consistent with other approaches, we set the number of context conditions $C=7$ as with \textit{CLUS}, and set $d = 2$, $\lambda=0.01$ as with \textit{PMF}.
 Each experiment is run for 20 times and the average results are reported.

 Table~\ref{tab:comparison} provides the prediction accuracy results of different approaches in terms of MAE and RMSE.
 We can see that \textit{CARP} consistently outperforms the other approaches with smaller MAE and RMSE.
 Compared to the most competitive results of \textit{PMF}, \textit{CARP} still has 13.2\%$\sim$41.0\% improvement on MAE and 6.0\%$\sim$38.9\% improvement on RMSE.
-It indicates that our \textit{CARP} model fits the reliability data better and works well for context-aware reliability prediction.
-In particular, larger improvement can be achieved at smaller data density (e.g., the largest improvement is achieved at data density = 5\%), which demonstrates the effectiveness of \textit{CARP} in alleviating the data sparsity problem for reliability prediction.
+It indicates that our \textit{CARP} model fits the reliability data better with context-aware reliability modelling.
+In particular, CARP achieves a larger improvement at a smaller data density (e.g., the largest improvement is achieved at data density = 5\%), which demonstrates its effectiveness in alleviating the data sparsity problem for reliability prediction.